Border patrol agent likely attacked from behind despite FBI finding no scuffle, union chief says

 Judd also said the autopsy found no signs of trauma to Martinez and Garland’s lower bodies — signaling the agents were most likely not sideswiped by a tractor-trailer that pushed them into the culvert, as Culberson County Sheriff Oscar Carillo previously claimed.

 Martinez had a skull fracture, a fractured eye socket, multiple rib fractures and a broken collarbone, according to the 11-page autopsy report.
 He also suffered brain hemorrhaging but no other internal injuries.
 Martinez’s partner suffered similar injuries.
+The partner was released from the hospital after several days, but told investigators he could not remember the incident.

 BORDER PATROL AGENT'S MYSTERIOUS DEATH WAS NO ACCIDENT, UNION CHIEF SAYS